 MobLab Live guests focused on how organisations, movements and campaigners understand the value of self-care, implement policies, practices and cultures that centre collective wellbeing, and grow resilience.

-Watch a recording of the session here and catch up on highlights and resources.
+Listen on Soundcloud or watch a recording of the session below.
+Be sure to catch up on highlights and resources.

 Lessons and Takeaways